Sunday, July 13, 2014

 Nurses: Apply basic ﬁrst aid.
 Supplies will be provided.

-Photographer: Photograph elements of the Wellness Expo and/or Triathlon.
+Photographer: Photograph elements of the Lifestyle and Fitness Festival and/or Triathlon.
 Must provide own camera.
 We will provide memory chip.

 Run Course/Bike Course: Monitor traﬃc and explain course and safety to public.